rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

     XFDE footer
 {% endhighlight %}

-Once that was done, it was time to start working on a C++ application.
+Once that was out of the way, it was time to start working on a C++ application.
 To handle reading and writing files, I drew heavy inspiration from Unreal 4's FArchive class.
 Similar to FArchive, my archive class overloads the left shift operator for both reading **and** writing.
 The archive also has an internal private member that keeps track of whether it's importing or exporting.
-These two things allow me to use a single function, Serialize, for all of the particle relevant classes, rather than two (export and import).
+These two things allow me to use a single serialization function for all of the particle relevant classes, rather than two separate functions for export and import.
-It's great for iteration, especially when doing format research, because changing a value's storage behavior won't require modifications to both the export and import functions (prevents bugs, too)!
+Despite being intially weird, this design pattern is actually great for iteration, especially when doing format research, because changing a value's storage behavior won't require careful modifications to both export and import functions (prevents bugs, too)!
-I used a template class to store the keyframe tracks, which allowed me to consolidate any code that retrieved the lower/upper bound frames and interpolated a value between them, despite the difference in types.
+I also used a template class to store the keyframe tracks, which allowed me to consolidate any code that retrieved the lower/upper bound frames and interpolated a value between them, despite the difference in types.

-After I was more or less confident that the data was reading correctly, I began working on a renderer and interface.
+After I was more or less confident that the data was reading correctly, I started working on a renderer and interface.
-I moved over some old SDL2 boilerplate from one of my previous OpenGL projects, and decided to use Dear ImGui for The Editor&trade;.
+I moved over some old SDL2 boilerplate from one of my previous OpenGL projects, and went with Dear ImGui for The Editor&trade;.
-[Learn OpenGL][learnopengl] was, as always, an indispensable resource in quickly looking up the easily forgettable syntax and ordering for GL calls.
+[Learn OpenGL][learnopengl] was, as always, an indispensable resource in quickly looking up the easily forgettable syntax and ordering of GL calls.

 <figcaption>Early rendering tests using GL_POINTS</figcaption>
 <img src="https://i.ibb.co/6B8N9Bq/ezgif-com-gif-maker-8.gif">

 After a few matrix and quaternion headaches, I think I came up with a pretty neat way of rendering the particles without breaking the metaphorical performance bank.
-Rather than processing each particle quad on the CPU, I decided to create the particle geometry through OpenGL entirely!
+Rather than processing each particle quad on the CPU, I decided to create the particle geometry through OpenGL entirely, taking advantage of graphics hardware.
-Instead of sending oriented triangle data to the GPU each frame or using the dreaded fixed function pipeline (*the horror*), I send the data initially to the GPU as a batch of particles (disguised as GL_POINTS vertices), each with a layout that contains all of the details of the particle's type (world position, rotation, size, etc).
+Instead of sending oriented triangle data to the GPU each frame or using the dreaded fixed function pipeline (*the horror*), I send the data initially to the GPU as a batch of particles (disguised as GL_POINTS vertices), each with a layout that contains all of the necessary details of the particle's type (world position, rotation, size, etc).
-When the GPU receives these particles, they're then sent to a really cool geometry shader, which, using the view and projection matrices and some fancy cross product math, transforms the single point into a triangle strip primitive that can face the camera, face the velocity, face down, or billboard (you may notice a similarity here to the tfx particle type enum :) ).
+When the GPU receives these particles, they're then sent to a really cool geometry shader, which, using the view and projection matrices and some fancy cross product math, transforms the single point into a triangle strip primitive that can face the camera, face the velocity, face down, or billboard (you may notice a similarity here to the tfx particle type enum :wink:).
 All of this has the effect of a crazy performance boost, and it only costs one draw call per emitter!
 (I'm super proud)

 <figcaption>Efficient camera-facing quads!</figcaption>